Terms of Service Agreement

 6.1 IDIQ Communications.
 To deliver our Offerings to you, IDIQ and our contractors and/or authorized third parties (including identity theft reporting service providers) may need to communicate with you in a variety of ways, including telephone, text, email, and postal mail (“IDIQ Communications”).
-For telephonic or text message communications, we may use an automated telephone dialing system.
+You agree that by providing your phone number, you give your prior express written consent to receive calls and/or text messages from IDIQ and our contractors and/or authorized third parties for any purpose, including marketing, and that such calls and/or text messages may be made using an Automatic Telephone Dialing System and/or via artificial or pre-recorded voice.
+You understand that such consent is not a condition of the receipt of any goods or services.
+You may opt-out at any time by replying “STOP” to any text message or by calling us at the phone numbers set forth in Section 13.11 for the Site associated with your Subscription.
+Message and data rates may apply to such calls or text messages.
 For the avoidance of doubt, IDIQ Communications are considered part of our Offerings.
 You agree to maintain your current contact information in your account by making the appropriate changes in the settings or by calling IDIQ customer service.
 By providing your cell phone number and other contact information to IDIQ, you expressly authorize such IDIQ Communications using the methods described above.
 You may have the ability to control the frequency of non-essential IDIQ Communications via your account settings or by calling IDIQ customer service.
-You acknowledge and agree that IDIQ has no liability to you for the following: (i) outdated or inaccurate contact information associated with you or your account; (ii) the failure of any third-party communication to convey or transmit IDIQ Communications; (iii) third-party party charges incurred by you (including text messaging fees, data, mobile, or landline phone plans) that are associated with IDIQ Communications.
+You acknowledge and agree that IDIQ has no liability to you for the following: (i) outdated or inaccurate contact information associated with you or your account; (ii) the failure of any third-party communication to convey or transmit IDIQ Communications; (iii) third-party party charges incurred by you (including text messaging fees, data, mobile, or landline phone plans) that are associated with IDIQ Communications..

 6.2 Delay or Failure of IDIQ Communications.
 IDIQ does not maintain complete control over the transmission of IDIQ Communications, and they may be delayed, terminated, or fail for a variety of reasons.
 IDIQ shall not be liable for the delay, failure, or mis-delivery of any IDIQ Communication.
 Moreover, IDIQ shall not be liable for any mistakes, error, or inaccuracies contained in any IDIQ Communications or for actions taken or not taken by you or any third party in reliance on an IDIQ Communication.